The Nitty Gritty of a Corporate Photo Shoot

 Processing and Delivery of the Final Photographs

 Once the photographs are taken and the shoot is complete, the CEO is whisked off to his next appointment and Douglas begins to download the files onto his laptop.
 Piranha uses Photomechanic for this as it is hugely reliable and fast.
-If the client then pops back to say goodbye as Douglas packs up the kit, it is incredibly useful to be able to display the images large on a laptop where the client can mark their favourites there and then.
+If the client then pops back to say goodbye as Douglas packs up the kit, it is incredibly useful to be able to display the images large on a laptop where the client and PR team can mark their favourites there and then.

 Once back in the office, all files are copied over to the bigger, more powerful MacPro’s.
 Using these, the ‘keepers’ can be chosen and processed in Lightroom, which is used to set the correct black and white exposure values, adjust vibrancy and clarity and export them out to a website.
 This is uploaded to Piranha’s secure server and a link is generated to send to the client, along with the processed hi res images.